paolomaccallini-hub/UKBB/README.md

 ## Output: fine-mapping

 The following images represent the output of fine-mapping on the phenotypes 20002_1482 (self-reported Chronic Fatigue Syndrome) and ICD-10: R53 (Chronic Fatigue).
+The legend indicates the number of credible sets, the size of each credible set, and the mean linkage disequilibrium (measured as |R|) between each possible pair of variants from the same credible set.

 <img width="1000" height="500" alt="20002_1482_both_sexes_1" src="https://github.com/user-attachments/assets/c36f68e6-235a-423f-ac9a-db080ff2814a" />
 <img width="1000" height="500" alt="20002_1482_female_1" src="https://github.com/user-attachments/assets/0133f4ed-e2b9-4e4e-8588-e4e64f1dc107" />